gchq/sleeper/docs/deployment/images-to-upload.md

-## Deployment Jars
+## Docker Deployment Images

-These are the docker deployment Jars
+These are the docker deployment Images

 | Property Name              | Optional Stack     | Multiplatform |
 |----------------------------|--------------------|---------------|